 Investors interested in purchasing a commercial real estate (CRE) asset tend to spend a significant amount of time analyzing the financial aspects of the property like cash flows and return metrics, the physical aspects of the property like location and condition, and the operational aspects of the property like expense ratios and collection rates.
-While all of these metrics are important components of analyzing the potential success of an investment, they all tend to overlook an equally critical success ingredient…something we call the “Human Element.”
+While all of these metrics are important components of analyzing the potential success of a real estate investment, they all tend to overlook an equally critical success ingredient … something we call the “human element” or relationships.

-The Human Element is the idea that at the heart of every property, lease, renovation project, analysis package, and tenant is a relationship that must be fostered and developed to ensure an investment is successful.
-For example, a property may have the best location, strongest tenant base, and highest rental rates, but if the individual(s) managing it lacks the competence and experience to do so profitably, the financial and operational advantages don’t matter.
+The human element in real estate is the idea that at the heart of every property, lease, renovation project, analysis package, and tenant is a relationship that must be fostered and developed to ensure an investment is successful.
+For example, a property may have the best location, strongest tenant base, and highest rental rates, but if the individual(s) managing the property lacks the competence and experience to do so profitably, the financial and operational advantages don’t matter.

 In our business as professional investors and money managers in the real estate industry, we feel confident that we have the right team of analysts and asset managers to cover the human element of property acquisitions and management, but we rely on a few key relationships to maintain our deal flow and keep our properties full: